-To deepen their understanding of the brain, neuroscientists must be able to map in great detail the neural circuits that are responsible for tasks such as processing sensory information or forming new memories.
-Now, a team of researchers has described a new method for observing the activity of all of the thousands to millions of neurons within a particular brain circuit to be observed in real-time.
+Neuroscientists must be able to map in great detail the neural circuits responsible for tasks such as processing sensory information or forming new memories to understand the brain better.
+A group of researchers has now described a new method for observing the activity of thousands to millions of neurons within a single brain circuit in real-time.
 According to the authors, the novel integrated neurophotonics method has far greater potential than any current approach.